avrilcoghlan/vibriowatch/docs/source/virulence.rst

 -----------------------------------------------------------------------------------

-Cholera toxin (CT) is a toxin usually produced by *Vibrio cholerae* of the current pandemic lineage (7PET lineage), and is a protein that causes profuse, watery diarrhoea.
+Cholera toxin (CT) is a toxin usually produced by *Vibrio cholerae* of the current pandemic lineage (7PET lineage), and is a protein that induces profuse, watery diarrhoea.

 Cholera toxin is encoded by the `ctxA`_ and `ctxB`_ genes.